Snowflake-Labs/terraform-provider-snowflake/docs/resources/task.md

 ### Optional

-- `after` (String) Specifies the predecessor task in the same database and schema of the current task.
-When a run of the predecessor task finishes successfully, it triggers this task (after a brief lag).
-(Conflict with schedule)
+- `after` (List of String) Specifies one or more predecessor tasks for the current task.
+Use this option to create a DAG of tasks or add this task to an existing DAG.
+A DAG is a series of tasks that starts with a scheduled root task and is linked together by dependencies.
 - `allow_overlapping_execution` (Boolean) By default, Snowflake ensures that only one instance of a particular DAG is allowed to run at a time, setting the parameter value to TRUE permits DAG runs to overlap.
 - `comment` (String) Specifies a comment for the task.
 - `enabled` (Boolean) Specifies if the task should be started (enabled) after creation or should remain suspended (default).